 LSL's Constitution is in conformity with the provisions of the Companies Act 2001 and there are no clauses of the Constitution deemed material enough for special disclosure.

-A copy of LSL's Constitution is available upon request in writing to the Company Secretary.
+A copy of LSL's Constitution is available upon request in writing to the Company Secretary and is also available on the Company's website.